sethhritik/Sign_language_Recognisation_Using_CNN/README.md

 # Sign_language_Recognisation_Using_CNN
-The project objective to convert and recognise American Sign Language using Machine Learning Algorithms.
+The project aims to convert and recognise American Sign Language using Machine Learning Algorithms.